ADGEfficiency/adgefficiency.github.io/_posts/2017-01-30-a-simple-look-at-the-efficiency-penalty-cost-of-renewables.md

 Is it is useful to know that this is a carbon penalty we could be paying somewhere on the system as renewables penetration increases.
 This penalty will net off some of the maximum benefit that renewable generation could supply.

 This comparision is between renewables and coal.
-Because natural gas is cleaner than coal, a comparison with gas would be more in favour of renewables.
-This is because a reduction in efficiency doesn't hurt as much.
+Because natural gas is cleaner than coal, a comparison with gas would be more in favour of renewables - i.e. the negative effects of any efficiency penalty will be less.
 Permanently shutting down fossil fuel power stations means this effect doesn’t occur - so lets turn them off completely.

 Thanks for reading!